This text summarises an article we submitted to a journal and is currently under review.

 The paper summarised in this blog article reflects the ARTICONF sociological team’s efforts to create an epistemological framework that allows social scientists to approach blockchain technologies.
 It seeks to sparkle academic discussions and cross-pollination to promote better scholarly work about blockchain across disciplines.
 We hope it will also help social scientists inform blockchain technology design and development in more fruitful and overarching manners.

-This blog post was written by the University of Edinburg team.
+This blog post was written by the University of Edinburg team in March 2022.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >